eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 1. Define all its errors and error codes
 1. The errors must satisfy the error contract conditions required by the custom implementation.
 1. Define how codes are converted to errors
-1. Combine the definitions with the API and rovide a header that defines its whole error reporting.
+1. Combine the definitions with the API and provide a header that defines its whole error reporting.

 Once this is defined, the module can use the error reporting in its own functions.